rdhox/rdhox.io-ssr/README.md

-### My personnal website, build with Razzle and React.
+### My personnal website, build with Razzle and React